tno-terminology-design/tev2-specifications/docs/spec-tools-envisaged/11-ict.md

 ## Discussion Notes

-This section lists the topics that may need further discission
+This section lists the topics that may need further discussion